ZupIT/horusec-docs/content/en/cli/analysis-tools/open-source-horusec-engine/overview.md

 To analyze the component, Horusec's mechanism treats all files and code in one unit and it will only be able to cross references inside one unit.

-Horusec's team is working in a more deeper and complex lexical analysis between units, [you can help us here](https://github.com/ZupIT/horusec-engine/issues)!
+Horusec's team is working in a more deeper and complex lexical analysis between units, [**you can help us here**](https://github.com/ZupIT/horusec-engine/issues)!

 ### 2. Rule